 Some Committee members will want to know more about the partners and networks you work with and what kind of association you have with them.
-The underlying concern for States interested in this area is whether your organisation is working with national partners in their region and if they are properly registered in the country where they work.
+The underlying interest for States here is whether your organisation is working with national partners in their country or region.